Art al fresco

 For Madison's Art Fair on the Square, booths surround the state Capitol.

-July 20-21, Art in the Park in Bemidji, Minn.
-In summer, few places are more refreshing than the shores of Lake Bemidji in northern Minnesota.
+July 16-17, Art in the Park in Bemidji, Minn.
+Nearly 100 artists set up in Library Park on the shores of Lake Bemidji in northern Minnesota.
+There's also food, music and art for kids.

 For more, see Bemidji's behemoths.